Now available for adoption!

-Hopper is a Quarter Horse type gelding, approximately 20 years old.
+Hopper is a Standardbred gelding, approximately 20 years old.
 And like Sparrow, he doesn't seem to have let his run of bad-owner-luck get him down.
 He's quite adorable, sweet, and friendly.
-He is in foster care with one of our long-term fosters, Spud.
-As sometimes happens in middle age, he has Cushings.
+Social and inquisitive, he's always interested in making new friends.

 September 13, 2023: Dallas continues to do well in foster care.
 She has some arthritis -- not unusual for a gal her age but is still good for light riding.
 In fact, she'll be more mobile if she can find a home where she'll get more light riding.
 Just like us humans, keeping those joints mobile, well, keeps those joint mobile.